skyssolutions/lynxchan/src/be/Readme.md

 * `templates`: will hold the templates, so only the files will have to be specified on the settings.

 # Templates
 A file called `templateSettings.json` should be located on the front-end directory pointing the correct templates to be used, located on the templates directory.
 Inform only the name of the file.
-* `index`: template for the site's main page.
-* `boardPage`: template for the pages of the board.
-* `threadPage`: template for the page of a thread.
-* `notFoundPage`: template for the 404 page.
-* `errorPage`: template used for the error page.
-* `messagePage`: template used for the general message page.
-* `opCell`: template for the OP's.
-* `postCell`: template for thread replies.
-* `thumb`: image to be used for generic thumbnails.
-* `loginPage`: template to be used for the login screen.
-* `accountPage`: template to be used for the account page.
-* `recoveryEmail`: template to be used for the e-mail sent after a recovery request is created.
-* `resetEmail`: template to be used for the e-mail sent after the account's password is reset.
-* `globalManagement`: template for the site management.
-* `staffCell`: template for the global staff members.
-* `bManagement`: template for board management.
-* `volunteerCell`: template used for the board volunteers.
-* `reportCell`: template used for reports.
-* `closedReportsPage`: template used for the page of closed reports.
-* `closedReportCell`: template used for the closed reports cell.
-* `bansPage`: template used for the bans page.
-* `banCell`: template used for the bans cell.
-* `uploadCell`: template used for uploads cell.
-* `banPage`: template used for the ban page.
-* `bannerManagementPage`: template used for the banner management page.
-* `bannerCell`: template used to list a board's banners.
-* `defaultBanner`: default banner used when a board have no banners.
-* `spoiler`: spoiler thumbnail.
+Refer to `doc/Templates.txt` for informations on how to structure the templates.

 # Back-end settings
 Settings files that goes into the settings directory: